candimods/stretchermod/README.md

 # Install
 Get latest releass in relasses tab, development under main branch
-1. Drag and Drop Stretchermod folder fo your resources folder
+1. Drag and Drop folder fo your resources folder rename to FiveEMS
-2. add start stretechermod to your server.cfg
+2. add start FiveEMS to your server.cfg
 Please remove any previous versions of this script, and may conflict with other scrupts using warmenu.
 3. enjoy!